cloud-66-internal/help.cloud66.com/_skycap/quickstarts/using_formations.md

 A simpler way is to use [Cloud 66 Toolbelt](/skycap/quickstarts/using-cloud66-toolbelt.html) (cx).
 Simply click on the "copy" icon next to the command at the top of the page and use it to pipe the Stencils directly to your cluster by appending `| kubectl apply -f -` to the end of the command.

 The end result should look something like this:
-<pre>cx snapshots render --stack 'Hello World' --snapshot 'sn-xizeh-zamic-zycic-vakoh-sufes-gyrah-vipoz-kovuf-boxex' --formation 'fm-220346840f481e7c5576ebb80384daee' | kubectl apply -f -</pre>
+<pre class="prettyprint">cx snapshots render --stack 'Hello World' --snapshot 'sn-xizeh-zamic-zycic-vakoh-sufes-gyrah-vipoz-kovuf-boxex' --formation 'fm-220346840f481e7c5576ebb80384daee' | kubectl apply -f -</pre>
 (Don't use this exact example command - the IDs of your own app will be completely different)

 The `cx snapshots render` command pulls the rendered versions of your Stencils from your Formation and concatenates them so they can be piped into your cluster using `kubectl`.